emersonmellado/latincouver-2.0/README.md

   - Deploy to heroku-api:
-  heroku git:remote -a latincouverapi git remote rename heroku heroku-api git subtree push --prefix lc_v2-api heroku-api master
+  heroku git:remote -a latincouverapi git remote rename heroku heroku-api git subtree push --prefix api heroku-api master
-  git push heroku-api `git subtree split --prefix lc_v2-api master`:master --force
+  git push heroku-api `git subtree split --prefix api master`:master --force

-2. ManagementApp (angular 1.6 UI for json management)
+## ManagementApp (angular 1.6 UI for json management)
-  - Deploy to heroku-admin
+  - How to create an event:
+  The first corelation between the tables are held basicaly by the relation tables (css-styles, trade-groups, trade-type, trade-product, trade-link, plazas s schedules)
+  The mains table is the event, it can handle multiple events in the same view (that is required because we may have more than one event )

-3. MobileApp (Ionic 2.0)
+## MobileApp (Ionic 2.0)
   - Deploy to heroku-mobile

 # Vagrant to run Rails (Just in case you need)